fmfi-compbio/warpstr/README.md

 See our preprint at: <https://www.biorxiv.org/content/10.1101/2022.11.05.515275v1>

+See below for some quick steps how to install and run WarpSTR, or refer to more detailed [documentation](https://fmfi-compbio.github.io/warpstr/).

 ## Installation

 WarpSTR can be easily installed using conda environment, frozen in `conda_req.yaml`.
 The conda environment can be created as follows: